 - Lightly brush a non-stick frying pan (or a crepe pan) with butter then pour in just enough crepe batter to coat the bottom.
 Cook over medium-low heat about two minutes per side or until lightly browned.
 Repeat until all the crepe batter has been used.
 I was able to make six crepes.

 - When the crepes are done, spread about a tablespoonful of dulce de leche on half of each, sprinkle with a little salt (salt makes dulce de leche even better) then fold over.

-- Sprinkle with powdered sugar and cocoa powder before serving.
+- Sprinkle powdered sugar and cocoa powder on the peanut crepes with dulce de leche filling before serving.